 10 years later in 2008, Derek sold CD Baby to focus on other ventures to help more musicians.
 Derek is also known as the $22 million-dollar man, as that’s the amount he sold CD Baby for (though he doesn’t talk about it much nor does he care about it if you ask me).
 The most amazing thing is long before he sold it, he had automated himself out of the operations.
 The business was running by itself, without him having to be involved in the day-to-day work.

 If you ask me, that’s the true mark of a successful business owner, because that’s when you are managing the business outside of it vs. being in the business.
 As I mentioned in Million Dollar Tip #4 on Scalability, “If you’re the major “cog” in the machine, then you’re automatically the major “clog” in the machine” (T Harv Eker’s SpeedWealth).
 Being an essential part of the business operations makes you a cog/clog.
 On the other hand, if the business can run without you, you’re no longer a clog.

 Derek recently relocated to Singapore after traveling all over the world in the past few decades (yes!), and we’ve met up several times since.
-He’s one of the nicest and most down to earth people I know, and same for his wife, Saj, too.
-They recently adopted the cutest little kitten on earth which they’ve named Brooklyn (that’s where Derek and Saj first met!).
+He’s one of the nicest and most down to earth people I know.
+He recently adopted the cutest little kitten on earth which he named Brooklyn.

 I had the honor of interviewing Derek on his success story with CD Baby, and he has been extremely forthcoming in sharing all the lessons he had learned along the way.
 Like other interviews, I’ve included commentary where appropriate.